pwillia7/Text_Bookmarklet/README.md

 # Note-Taking Bookmarklet

 This bookmarklet allows users to take and manage notes directly within a browser, using a simple and intuitive interface.
-It features note creation and management, note reordering, database saving and loading, checkbox interaction, and color customization.
+It features note creation and management, note reordering, database saving and loading, checkbox interaction, color customization, and additional utilities for enhanced note-taking experience.

 ![](img/20231130123810.png)